ribeiromatheus/products-analyzer/README.md

 # Products Analyzer
 **Organized and disorganized products identifier**

-It is a web app that identifies organized and disorganized products in **"supermakert freezers and shelfs with a fixed camera aimed to it"**.
-The application uses **IBM Watson Visual Recognition**.
+It is a web app that identifies organized and disorganized products in **"supermakert freezers and shelfs with a fixed camera aimed to it"** by using **IBM Watson Visual Recognition**.

 ## Technologies
 - Node.js